hubmapconsortium/documentation/docs/param-search/data-query-download-example.md

   hubmap-clt login
   ```
   Globus login screen will open in your default web browser.
 Follow the instructions to log in.
 For publicly available HuBMAP data any login will work (your institution, Google, GitHub, etc..).
-  - Download the data using the manifest file genrated above:
+  - Download the data using the manifest file generated above:
   ```
   hubmap-clt transfer dataset-manifest-for-download.out
   ```